fengjutian/x.site/docs/actix/basics/Extraction.md

 ## JSON

-Json<T> allows deserialization of a request body into a struct.
-To extract typed information from a request's body, the type T must implement serde::Deserialize.
+`Json<T>` allows deserialization of a request body into a struct.
+To extract typed information from a request's body, the type T must implement `serde::Deserialize`.

 ```rust
 use actix_web::{post, web, App, HttpServer, Result};